Mohammed bin Salman

-Early life

-Mohammed bin Salman was born on 31 August 1985 to Prince Salman bin Abdulaziz and his third spouse, Fahda bint Falah Al Hithlain.
-Fahda is a granddaughter of Rakan bin Hithlain and great-granddaughter of Dhaydan bin Hithlain, who were heads of the Al Ajman tribe.
-In 1915 the Al Ajman tribe, under Dhaydan's leadership, fought against the Al Saud, during which Salman's uncle Saad bin Abdul Rahman was killed in the battle of Kanzan.
+Early life, education and career

-Mohammed is the eldest among his mother's six children and is the eighth child and seventh son of his father.
-His full siblings include Prince Turki and Prince Khalid.
-Mohammed holds a bachelor's degree in law from King Saud University.
+Mohammed bin Salman was born on 31 August 1985 to Prince Salman bin Abdulaziz (later King of Saudi Arabia) and his third wife, Fahda bint Falah Al Hithlain.
+He is the eldest of his mother's six children and the eighth child and seventh son of his father.
+His full siblings include Prince Turki and Defense Minister Prince Khalid.
+Mohammed holds a bachelor's degree in law from King Saud University, where he graduated second in his class.

 Early career

-After graduating from university, Mohammed spent several years in the private sector before becoming a personal aide to his father.
+After graduating from university, Mohammed spent several years in the private sector before becoming an aide to his father.
 He worked as a consultant for the Experts Commission, working for the Saudi Cabinet.
 On 15 December 2009, at the age of 24, he entered politics as a special advisor to his father when the latter was the governor of Riyadh Province.
-At this time Mohammed began to rise from one position to another, such as secretary-general of the Riyadh Competitive Council, special advisor to the chairman of the board for the King Abdulaziz Foundation for Research and Archives, and a member of the board of trustees for Albir Society in the Riyadh region.
+At this time, Mohammed began to move from one position to another, such as secretary-general of the Riyadh Competitive Council, special advisor to the chairman of the board for the King Abdulaziz Foundation for Research and Archives, and a member of the board of trustees for Albir Society in the Riyadh region.
 In October 2011, Crown Prince Sultan bin Abdulaziz died.
 Prince Salman began his ascent to power by becoming second deputy prime minister and minister of defence.
 He made Mohammed his private advisor.

 Chief of the Court

 In June 2012, Crown Prince Nayef bin Abdulaziz died.
-Prince Mohammed moved up into the number two position in the hierarchy, as his father became the new crown prince and first deputy prime minister.
-He soon began remaking the court in his own image.
+Mohammed moved up into the number two position in the hierarchy, as his father became the new crown prince and first deputy prime minister.
 On 2 March 2013, Chief of the Crown Prince Court Saud bin Nayef Al Saud was appointed governor of the Eastern Province, and Mohammed succeeded him as chief of the court.
 He was also given the rank of minister.
 On 25 April 2014, Mohammed was appointed state minister.